Agent onboarding

 • Command groups, subcommands, summaries, examples, and auth requirements.

-• Output-mode expectations, stderr/stdout notes, structured error-envelope guidance, and exit codes.
+• Output-mode expectations, stderr/stdout notes, structured error-envelope guidance, and compatibility notes.

 • ID-type reference for catalog_id, inventory_id, roast_id, and sale_id so agents do not confuse resource identifiers.